 About 28 million American adults lack credit reports and, therefore, credit scores, according to Experian.
 So-called “credit invisibility” disproportionately affects Black and Hispanic adults, as well as immigrants, low-income people and those under age 25, Experian says.

-Lenders provide much of the data contained in credit reports, so “credit invisible” consumers often don’t have enough of a traditional financial history to generate a credit report.
+Lenders provide much of the data contained in credit reports, so credit invisible consumers often don’t have enough of a traditional financial history to generate one.
 Payday lenders and other lenders this group might lean on generally don’t report payment history, balances and other account details to the major credit bureaus.

-In recent years, some credit bureaus and credit-score providers have begun to allow consumers to self-report the payment of rent, utilities, cellphone and similar bills.
+In recent years, some credit bureaus and credit-score providers have begun to allow consumers to self-report their payments of rent, utilities, cellphones and similar bills.
 But those efforts are designed to boost consumers’ credit scores, meaning the data isn’t used to form the foundation of a credit report.

-Experian’s new offering, known as Go, will allow consumers to connect recurring non-debt payments to their newly created credit reports, according to the Wall Street Journal.
-This will then establish a credit record that credit card issuers and other lenders can use to determine a consumer’s eligibility for a lending product.
+Experian’s new offering, known as Go, allows consumers to connect recurring non-debt payments to their newly created credit reports, according to The Wall Street Journal.
+This enables them to establish a credit record that credit card issuers and other lenders can use to determine their eligibility for a lending product.

-Experian started testing the Go program in October with about 15,000 consumers, WSJ reports.
-On average, Experian executives told the newspaper, consumers who added non-debt accounts to their DIY credit reports went from no credit score to a FICO score of 665.
+Experian started testing the Go program in October of 2021 with about 15,000 consumers, WSJ reports.
+On average, Experian executives told the newspaper, consumers who added non-debt accounts to their DIY credit reports went from having no credit score to having a FICO score of 665.

 FICO, a major supplier of credit scores, defines 665 as a fair credit score.
 A FICO score ranging from 670 to 739 is considered a good credit score, meaning the odds of being approved and getting attractive terms for a credit card (or other lending product) are greater than for someone with a fair credit score.

-In the evolving effort to broaden the visibility of “credit invisible” consumers, Experian’s Go program could boost the chances for many more Americans to qualify for traditional credit cards and other mainstream lending products.
+In the evolving effort to broaden the visibility of credit invisible consumers, Experian’s Go program can boost the chances for many more Americans to qualify for traditional credit cards and other mainstream lending products.